jjmedinaariza/modelling_book/docs/05-inference.md

 If you are working with proportions there is an obvious way to estimate the standard error only with sample data (for details see the required reading).
 But with means this is not possible.
 There is, however, a solution.
 You can use *the standard deviation of your sample* as an estimate for the standard error .
 You would also need to make some adjustments to the formula for the confidence interval (you divide the sample standard deviation by the square root of the sample mean).
 You don't need to worry to much about the mathematics of it.
 In practice we will rely on R to apply these formulas and compute the confidence intervals.

-It is important, though, that you know that this approach works reasonably well when applying the Normal model to large samples.
+It is important, though, that you know that this approach works reasonably well when applying the Normal probability model to large samples.
 But with small samples using the sample standard deviation as an estimate of the standard error (so that we can compute the confidence interval) is problematic.
 The sample standard deviation also varies from sample to sample and this extra variation in smaller samples will mess up the computation of the margin of errors.
 William Gosset's suggested we needed to use a different probability distribution for this cases, the *t Student distribution*.

 You can learn more about this distribution and the work of Gosset in the suggested reading.
 The t Student distribution and the normal distribution are almost indistinguishable for large samples.
 In essence that means you will still multiply by 1.96.
 But with smaller sample sizes that value will be different if you use a normal distribution or a t student distribution.
 Refer to the recommended textbooks for further clarification.

-It is fairly straightforward to get the confidence intervals using R. In order to use the t Student distribution we need to assume the data were randomly sampled and that the population distribution is unimodal and symmetric.
-We know this is the case in the population and next week we will discuss how you can check this assumption when you don't have the population data.
+It is fairly straightforward to get the confidence intervals using R. *In order to use the t Student distribution we need to assume the data were randomly sampled and that the population distribution is unimodal and symmetric.* We know this is the case in the population and next week we will discuss how you can check this assumption when you don't have the population data.

 Earlier we created a sample of 100 cases from our fake population.
 Let's build the confidence intervals using the sample standard deviation as an estimate for the standard error and assuming we can use the t Student distribution: